• Document Up to Date

 1. application.yaml in a config directory under the current directory.

-2. application.yaml in the the current directory.
+2. application.yaml in the current directory.

 3. application.yaml in a config directory in the classpath.